YV3399/E-jet-family-YV/Documentation/guide.markdown

 ## Startup Procedure

 The E-Jet has a largely automatic engine start procedure, driven by the FADEC (Fully Autonomous Digital Engine Control).

-On the ground, there are several ways of starting the engines.
+On the ground, there are several ways of starting the engines; the engine start itself is the same, what differs is how we set up the aircraft to feed electricity, bleed air, and fuel to the engines so that they can start.

 ### Engine Start - Ground Power Unit (GPU) Connected

+This is the preferred method at airports that have ground power units available.

 - GPU AC POWER - ON
 - IDG 1 - AUTO